Hi, I’m Paul Riismandel. mediageek has been my home on the internet since 2000.

 For more professional details, you can check out my LinkedIn profile.

-Since 2007 I have been a contributing editor at Streaming Media Magazine covering the education beat.
-My “Class Act” column appears every issue, and I write occasional feature articles.
+From 2007 to 2016 I was a contributing editor at Streaming Media Magazine covering the education beat.

 I also write freelance on topics spanning technology, media and education.
 Drop me a line if you’ve got something for me to tackle.